rosanoisalex/ticktacktoe_rn/README.md

 Be Weary ...
-The ticktactoe bot lurking in this repo us a witch!
+The ticktactoe bot lurking in this repo is a witch!